-Whether you have fleas, have had them, or are just trying to gross yourself out, everyone has questions about fleas, so we thought we would try to answer them.
+Whether you have fleas, have had them, or are just trying to gross yourself out, everyone has questions about fleas, so we thought we would try to answer them with our quick facts about fleas.

-Fleas are so disgusting, trying to hitch a rid on our best friends…our pets!
+Fleas are so disgusting,but so interesting, trying to hitch a rid on our best friends…our pets!
 The only way to get rid of them is to bath our pets, wash their bedding and spray the house.
 Here are 10 quick facts about fleas that everyone should know.

 Fleas go from tiny egg to larva to pupa then they become adults.
 This takes about 12-22 days when conditions are ideal.
 Facts: most of the flea problem in your house and on your pet is due to eggs and larva not adult fleas.
 Your flea treatment and prevention must be designed with this in mind.
 The eggs, larva and pupa must also be exterminated, not just the adult fleas or the cycle will continue.